-There are a lot of advantages in using unlimited phone plans.
+There are a lot of advantages to using unlimited phone plans.
 The most significant of which is never having to worry about running out of mobile credits.
-This comes in very handy during emergency or unforeseen situations.
+This comes in very handy during emergencies or unforeseen situations.
 It also relieves you the headache of racking up phone bills at the end of the month.

 Paying for a phone plan is also relatively easy nowadays.
 Cashless payment options are now the trend.
-Most companies also has an auto-debit arrangements with banks.
-So you don’t have to worry about getting disconnected when you fail to keep tab of due dates.
+Most companies also have auto-debit arrangements with banks.
+So you don’t have to worry about getting disconnected when you fail to keep tabs of due dates.

 In the US, unlimited phone plans range from $10 to $70 depending on the inclusions.
-MyLine, an emerging international call service provider, offers unlimited plans starting at $2.
+MyLine, an emerging international call service provider, offers cheap calls starting at only $2.
 It’s also renewable from time to time so you won’t get tied to a contract.
 This is is by far one of the most affordable offers on the market.

 Prepaid phone cards came into being in Italy in 1975.
 Since then it became the go-to cheaper alternative for landline and home phones.

 The process is pretty basic.
-You buy a card, you get a Personal Indentity Number (PIN) and a toll-free access number.
+If you buy a calling card, you get a Personal Identity Number (PIN) and a toll-free access number.
 Then you dial the access number and enter the PIN.
 Once you’re connected, a voice over will tell you how many minutes you’ve got.
-After that, you can dial the number of the person you intend to call.
+After that, you can dial the area code plus the number of the person you intend to call.

 You don’t have to consume the minutes in one go.
 Only the minutes you used are deducted.
 The rest can be used in subsequent calls.

-This works best for those who only need to make a call to India on occasions.
+This works best for those who only need to make a call to India on occasion.

 Phone applications or “apps” are often free and quite convenient to download in app stores.
 Wait, free?
 Yes, pretty much but there’s a catch.
 Quite several, actually.

 Most apps don’t support calls to mobile and landline numbers.
 Skype does but for a hefty charge.
 Since they use the internet to transmit calls, it needs both parties to be connected to the internet.
-Not only that, both should also have signed up for an account in their platform.
+Not only that, but both should also have signed up for an account on their platform.
 You can’t call someone on Viber if they don’t have a Viber account.
-Same goes for all the others.
+The same goes for all the others.

 Conclusion?
 Calling apps are great.
 It’s free and convenient but rather useless when there’s no nearby wifi.